 They had the rather dubious distinction of being the first rock band to have ever been advertised on TV in Europe, and also released one of the earliest of the (almost unplayable) picture discs.
 Theirs was reputedly the world’s first 3D picture disc album.

 Their male and female singers seemed to be a bit too keen to writhe around on the floor during their numbers for my liking, but we got to use their fabulous, top of the range, bang up-to-date PA system.
 It was a joy to use that kit, and our roadie had great fun twiddling the knobs.
-Our version of Careful with That Axe was truly awesome that evening.
+Our version of Careful with That Axe was truly awesome that evening, and I truly thought the stage was about to take off.
 We got rather more applause than Saturnalia did, if I remember correctly.

 It now turns out that Moonshine were one of the first, if not THE first band to play at The LCR, and may actually have been the very first act to ever perform there.
 Sadly I didn’t write the date in my diary, and it’s proving very hard to establish the date conclusively.
 The LCR is arguably the top pop music venue in Norfolk, and one of the top venues in East Anglia.